adkinsrs/sadkins_site/misc.md

 * May 3 - Bury Me, My Love - Switch
 * May 20 - Katamari Damacy - PS2
   * Played on PS3
-* Jun 19 - Shovel Knight: King of Cards - Switch
+* June 19 - Shovel Knight: King of Cards - Switch
-* Jun 24 - Golf Peaks - PC
+* June 24 - Golf Peaks - PC
-* Jul 27 - A Mortician's Tale - PC
+* July 27 - A Mortician's Tale - PC
 * Aug 3 - Tales of Vesperia: Definitive Edition - Switch
 * Aug 12 - The Pedestrian - PC
 * Aug 22 - Cadence of Hyrule - Switch
 * Aug 30 - Stein's Gate: Elite - Switch
   * Guess this counts as a book too, being a visual novel
+* Sept 2 - A Case of Distrust - PC

 ### Books I have finished reading
 * Jan 24 - Word by Word: The Secret Life of Dictionaries - Kory Stamper